 As of October 1, 2019, the Company recognized lease liabilities in relation to leases, which had previously been classified as operating leases under the principles of IAS 17.
-These liabilities were measured at the present value of the remaining lease payments and discounted using the incremental borrowing rate as of October 1, 2019 of 4.8%.
+These liabilities were measured at the present value of the remaining lease payments and discounted using the weighted incremental borrowing rate as of October 1, 2019 of 4.8%.
+A right-of-use asset, representing the Company's right-to-use the underlying leased asset, will generally be equal to the lease obligation at adoption, adjusted for deferred rent and subsequently depreciated on a straight-line basis.